 You can set the information of the node mounting positions in a rack when you register a node.
-Alternatively, you can also make the settings after node is registered.
+Alternatively, you can also set the mounting positions in the rack after node is registered.

 The following is a sample operation for setting the information of a node mounting position in a rack after node registration.